koide3/iridescence/docs/controls.md

 viewer->use_arcball_camera_control();
 ```

-A useful method to let the camera keep focusing on a moving object is the ```lookat``` method that moves the camera such that the specified position comes to the center of the camera view.
+A useful method to let the camera keep focusing on a moving object is ```lookat()``` that moves the camera such that the specified position comes to the center of the camera view.

 ```cpp
 Eigen::Vector3f center_pos = ...;